techgrounds/techgrounds-skonak23/week2/# NTW-02 - Network Devices.md

 ## Tasks

-- [x] Name and describe the functions of common network equipment
+- [x] Name and describe the functions of common network equipment.
 - [x] Most routers have an overview of all connected devices, find this list.
 What other information does the router have about connected equipment?
 - [x] Where is your DHCP server on your network?
 What are the configurations of these?